Woman Running Payroll on Her Computer

 2. Complete and submit the required tax account application forms.

-An LLC’s or C Corporation’s Employer Identification Number (EIN) is used for reporting and paying federal payroll taxes, which includes federal income tax and federal unemployment (FUTA).
+An LLC’s or C Corporation’s Employer Identification Number (EIN) is used for reporting and paying federal payroll taxes, including federal income tax and unemployment tax (FUTA).
+The types of state payroll-related accounts and IDs required vary.

 Corporation and LLC Payroll FAQs

-LLCs that opt for S Corporation tax treatment must not pay their members wages or salaries that are below what’s reasonable for the work they perform.
+LLCs that opt for S Corporation tax treatment must not pay their members wages or salaries below what’s reasonable for the work they perform.
 This also applies to shareholders of C Corporations that elect to be taxed as S Corporations.
 The IRS is on the watch for that!

-Some LLCs have faced penalties for paying themselves excessively low wages and taking the rest of their compensation as profit distributions in order to decrease their Social Security and Medicare tax burden.
+Some LLCs have faced penalties for paying themselves excessively low wages and taking the rest of their compensation as profit distributions to decrease their Social Security and Medicare tax burden.
 Wages and salaries are subject to those taxes in addition to income tax, while only income tax applies to profit distributions.

-Can a C Corporation’s Shareholders Be on the Payroll?
+Can a C Corporation’s shareholders be on the payroll?

 Yes, shareholders may pay themselves via payroll for services rendered in running the business.
 Even if a corporation has no other employees, it must register for payroll taxes if one or more of its shareholders are on the company’s payroll.